mnot/I-D/uri-get-off-my-lawn/draft.md

   e.g., a HTTP interface to particular information on a host.

-Requirements that target the generic class "Specifications" apply to all specifications, including both those enumerated above above and others.
+Requirements that target the generic class "Specifications" apply to all specifications, including both those enumerated above and others.

 Note that this specification ought not be interpreted as preventing the allocation of control of URIs by parties that legitimately own them, or have delegated that ownership; for example, a